-Council Strategic Area: Environment (2009- 2019 LTCCP)
+Council Strategic Area: Environment (2009-2019 LTCCP) Contribution to Council's Long Term Outcomes Healthier - Wellington will protect and restore its land - and water-based ecosystems to sustain their natural processes, and to provide habitats for a range of indigenous and non-indigenous plants and animals More sustainable - Wellington will reduce its environmental impact by making efficient use of energy, water, land and other resources; shifting towards renewable energy resources, conserving resources and minimising waste Better Connected - Wellington will have a network of green spaces and corridors linking the coastline, Town Belt and Outer Green Belt More actively engaged - Wellington will pursue a collaborative, participatory approach towards environmental kaitiakitanga, by sharing information within the community and establishing partnerships to achieve environmental goals More competitive - Wellington's high-quality natural environment will attract visitors, residents and businesses 1.
+The objectives of the Karori Sanctuary Trust's Management Plan and

-- Healthier Wellington will protect and restore its land and water-based ecosystems to sustain their natural processes, and to provide habitats for a range of indigenous and nonindigenous plants and animals - More sustainable Wellington will reduce its environmental impact by making efficient use of energy, water, land and other resources; shifting towards renewable energy resources, conserving resources and minimising waste - Better Connected Wellington will have a network of green spaces and corridors linking the coastline, Town Belt and Outer Green Belt - More actively engaged Wellington will pursue a collaborative, participatory approach towards environmental kaitiakitanga, by sharing information within the community and establishing partnerships to achieve environmental goals - More competitive Wellington's high-quality natural environment will attract visitors, residents and businesses - 1.
-The objectives of the Karori Sanctuary Trust's Management Plan and Restoration Strategy have and will continue to directly contribute to the protection and restoration of Wellington's land and water-based ecosystems, to sustain their natural processes, and to provide habitats for a range of indigenous and non indigenous plants and animals.
+1. The objectives of the Karori Sanctuary Trust's Management Plan and Restoration Strategy have and will continue to directly contribute to the protection and restoration of Wellington's land and water-based ecosystems, to sustain their natural processes, and to provide habitats for a range of indigenous and non indigenous plants and animals.
 The sanctuary has increased natural biodiversity in the region by removal of animal pests and control of plant pests in the sanctuary, and reintroductions of locally extinct or rare species, many now spreading beyond the safety of the sanctuary fence.
 Research continues into the feasibility of removal of exotic fish from the streams and lakes in the sanctuary to restore the freshwater ecosystem inside the sanctuary and improve the quality of water flowing downstream.
 Techniques developed at the sanctuary will be useful in freshwater restoration projects elsewhere.